scoutapp/elixir_plug_server_timing/README.md

 end
 ```

-Whoa!
-We're not done yet ... we need to instrument our app's function calls.
+Whoa! __We're not done yet__ ... we need to instrument our app's function calls.

 ## Instrumentation

-Performance metrics are collected via the `scout_apm` gem, which requires a couple of steps to instrument your app.
+Performance metrics are collected via the `scout_apm` gem.
+There's just a couple of steps to instrument your app.

 __Instrument controllers:__